 Reformers' beliefs did not necessarily concur.
-Calvinists were markedly different from Lutherans, and Anabaptists were persecuted by Protestants as well as Catholics for their radical views.
+Calvinists were markedly different from Lutherans,

+At the Diet of Worms in 1521, Luther refused to recant: "Unless I am convicted of error by the testimony of Scripture...
+I cannot and will not retract....
+Here I stand.
+God help me!" and Anabaptists were persecuted by Protestants as well as Catholics for their radical views.
 Luther himself supported the brutal suppression of the Anabaptist-led Peasants' Revolt in the 1520s.
 What the Protestants had in common was that their views brought them into fundamental theological conflict with the Catholic church.

 Reformers' ideas spread via the relatively new technology of the printed word.
-Before movable type and presses made printed books possible in the 1450s, books were all written by hand in Latin, the international language of the church.
-Print allowed information to be reproduced cheaply and quickly, and demand rapidly grew for books written in the vernacular.
-Luther wrote his theses in Latin, but before long they had been translated and printed in German, French, English, and other languages.
+Before movable type and presses made printed books possible in the 1450s, books were all written by hand in Latin, the international language of the church Print allowed information to be reproduced cheaply and quickly, and demand rapidly grew for books written in the vernacular Luther wrote his theses in Latin, but before long they had been translated and printed in German, French, English, and other languages.
 Books and pamphlets describing church abuses and outlining Protestant theology soon followed, and were printed in large numbers.